Andrew George Board

-Air Commodore Andrew George Board (11 May 1878 – 25 February 1973) was an English soldier and airman.
+Air Commodore Andrew George Board, (11 May 1878 – 25 February 1973) was an English soldier and airman.
 He was a pioneer aviator, first gaining a licence in 1910, who later became an air commodore in the Royal Air Force.

-South Wales Borderers
+Military career

-Following a time in the militia, Board was commissioned as a second lieutenant in the South Wales Borderers.
+Following a time in the militia, Board was commissioned as a second lieutenant in the South Wales Borderers in 1900.
 In 1910, at his own expense, he learned to fly at Hendon.
 On 29 November 1910, flying a Bleriot monoplane there, he was awarded the Royal Aero Club Aviator's Certificate No. 36.

 In the 1911 Census he was listed as a captain of the 2nd Battalion South Wales Borderers at the Artillery Barracks Pretoria, South Africa.

-Royal Flying Corps

 By 1914, Board had become a flying instructor at the Central Flying School at Netheravon, Wiltshire.
-On 28 September 1914 he became the officer commanding 7 Squadron RFC at Netheravon before moving to the western front in April 1915 to command 5 Squadron RFC.
+On 28 September 1914 he became the officer commanding No. 7 Squadron RFC at Netheravon before moving to the Western Front in April 1915 to command No. 5 Squadron RFC.
 He later commanded the 10th Wing RFC before taking over 20th (Reserve) Wing in Egypt.

 With the formation of the Royal Air Force in 1918, Broad was awarded a permanent commission as a lieutenant colonel.
 He rose to the rank of air commodore before retiring in 1931.
-In 1939 he re-joined the RAF as a group captain before retiring again in 1941.
+In 1939 he re-joined the RAF as a group captain before retiring again as an air commodore in 1941.
 In 1943 he became a Deputy Lieutenant in Caernarvon.